bcgov/jag-file-submission/src/frontend/ai-reviewer-admin/README.md

 For Openshift, create environment variables for every variable in `.env.template` For Docker, simply launch `docker-compose up --build ai-reviewer-admin` from the project root.

+Note: it's useful to have `ESLINT_NO_DEV_ERRORS=true` in your local `.env.development` file to supress linting errors during development.

 ## Available Scripts

 In the project directory, you can run: